Learning how to learn is life’s most important skill.

 This mind map is taken from the Medici Effect, available as a free download from the Litemind website.

 It is important that you do not strictly follow the content structure of the lecture notes or textbook you are summarizing within your mind map.

 The purpose of a mind map is not to simply regurgitate what your lecturer said or the information that the textbook outlined.
 Instead, your objective is to organize this information in a way that is easy for you to remember and recall.
-For this very reason you might feel the need to connect topics from different chapters within the mind map that makes most sense to you.
+For this very reason, you might feel the need to connect topics from different chapters within the mind map that makes the most sense to you.
 Other times you might even decide to copy the same topic into two sections of your mind map because this will help you to better understand and make sense of what you are learning.

 It is also critical that you combine your entire semester’s work (including your lecture notes, assignments, essays, tests, and textbook notes) into one mind map.

 By having all this information in one place, will provide you with an all-encompassing overview of the subject area.
 However, don’t just throw this information together randomly.
 Actually take time to piece it together, to combine seemingly unrelated pieces of information, and to structure it in a way that is best suited to your understanding of the topic.
-In the end this mind map should be a reflection of your thoughts about this subject, and not a regurgitation of what your lecturer said or your textbook presented.
+In the end, this mind map should be a reflection of your thoughts on this subject, and not a regurgitation of what your lecturer said or your textbook presented.